coder/coder/docs/admin/architectures/index.md

 We provide the following general recommendations for PostgreSQL settings:

 - Increase number of vCPU if CPU utilization or database latency is high.
-- Allocate extra memory if database performance is poor and CPU utilization is low.
-For maximum performance, the entire database should be able to fit in RAM.
+- Allocate extra memory if database performance is poor, CPU utilization is low, and memory utilization is high.
 - Utilize faster disk options (higher IOPS) such as SSDs or NVMe drives for optimal performance enhancement and possibly reduce database load.